-Block Transfer is the PPF's terminology for where scheme liabilities transfer from one scheme to another with the result that the transferring scheme becomes ineligible for the PPF.
+Block Transfer is the PPF's terminology for where the liabilities for two or more members transfer from one scheme to another.

 Coupon Payments is the income stream the ABC Arrangement provides for the trustee to receive.

 DRCs means Deficit Reduction Contributions.